Traveling Nepal in the Monsoon Season means taking care

 Mountain biking is often touted around the Kathmandu Valley during the monsoon season.
 But I don’t recommend it until both the traffic and pollution is cleaned up.
 It’s just not a fun experience in the humid heat and rain mixed in with all that traffic.
 Try Pokhara or Chitwan instead for mountain biking!

 Chitwan and Bardia are possible to visit but it’s very hot there and tigers are usually deep in the jungle then.
-Rhinos and elephants will be more common.
+Rhinos and elephants will be more common in Chitwan.
+While in Bardia it will be harder to spot rhinos but wild elephants will be around.
 But bring mosquito repellent and rain gear!

 Rice planting: the start of the monsoon season sees a local rice planting festival (Ropain) take place in Nepal.
 Events that invite tourists to plant rice are held in Kathmandu and Pokhara.
 Alternatively just visit some of the local rice farms to catch a glimpse of Nepal’s staple crop being planted.
 Check out more festivals in Nepal here.